nverchev/drytorch/docs/tutorials/getting_started.md

     """General settings for the current experiment.

     Attributes:
-        n_epochs: number of training epochs.
+        architecture: number of training epochs.
-        batch_size: how many samples in each mini-batch
+        train: how many samples in each mini-batch
     """

-    architecture = ArchitercturalSettings()
+    architecture = ArchitecturalSettings()
     train = TrainingSettings()